AFeklina/Final_project_product_analysis/README.md

 # Atliq Product Sales Analysis

 ## Goal
-In this project, we analyzed data from AtliQ Hardware and analyzed the products.
+In this project, we analyzed sales data from AtliQ Hardware to identify top-performing products and categories.
-We have described the products and product categories that are the best selling.
-We also researched how the popularity of these products changed over time in different markets.
+We also examined how product popularity changed over time across different markets.

-In addition, the hypothesis "sales in the 'India' region are significantly higher in each category than sales in the regions India and NA" was tested.
+In addition, we tested the hypothesis:
-India and NA are two of the most popular sub_zones.
+**"Sales in the 'India' sub-zone are significantly higher in each category than in the 'NA' region."**

-## What we've done
+## Analysis Steps
-- looked at the number of sales for each product separately,
+- Analyzed sales volume for each product individually
-- studied the relationship between the number of sales and revenue/profit,
+- Explored the relationship between sales, revenue, and profit
-- assessed how the number of sales for each category of goods changed over time,
+- Assessed how sales trends changed over time by product category
-- looked at the sales of each category separately in different 'sub_zones',
+- Compared category sales across different sub-zones
-- studied whether there is seasonality in sales during the year,
+- Investigated seasonal patterns in annual sales
-- tested the hypothesis: "sales in the 'India' region are significantly higher in each category than sales in the regions India and 'NA'".
+- Performed hypothesis testing on regional sales differences

 ## Tools Used
-- Python (pandas, matplotlib, seaborn)
+- Python (pandas, matplotlib, seaborn, scipy.stats)
 - SQLite (local database)
 - Jupyter Notebook
 - Tableau (for additional visualization)